Tax bill guts unpopular 'Obamacare' insurance mandate | New Country 923

 And Congress may then find itself considering other ways to nudge people to get health insurance.

+The CBO estimates that repealing the requirement would lead to more people taking a gamble on going without coverage, raising the number of uninsured Americans by 4 million in 2019 and by 13 million a decade from now.
+The federal government would save about $338 billion over a decade because fewer people would seek subsidized coverage under the Affordable Care Act.
+But premiums for individual plans would go up about 10 percent because the people left behind would tend to be sicker.

-Independent experts debate the precise impact, noting that with about 28 million still uninsured, the individual mandate doesn’t seem to have worked very well in the first place.
+Independent experts debate the precise impact, noting that with about 28 million people still uninsured, the so-called individual mandate doesn’t seem to have worked very well in the first place.

+“The data is very murky on how much of an effect the individual mandate has had,” said Larry Levitt of the nonpartisan Kaiser Family Foundation.
+“I think it’s likely that millions more people will be uninsured with the individual mandate repealed but not to the extent that CBO projected.
+Insurance premiums will certainly go up.”

+Other major elements of “Obamacare” would remain in place, including its subsidies for premiums, protections for people with pre-existing medical conditions and its requirement that insurers cover a broad range of “essential” benefits.
+Little impact is seen on employer plans, the mainstay for workers and their families.